Caution: 99.9% of the time you find me in a pool it’s because I’m cooling off on a hot day.

 My favorite benefit of swimming is the relaxation and focus you get from the deep rhythmic breathing.

-That being said, if you need to lose weight quickly, I wouldn’t swim as the sole exercise to get lean.
+That being said, if you need to lose weight quickly, I wouldn’t swim as the sole exercise to get lose a few pounds.
 Your program should have a solid resistance training foundation, and then you can add swimming for cardio as an extra calorie burner.

 Your main goal is to lose weight and get lean.
 Assuming your diet (the biggest factor in getting lean) is dialed in, that leaves exercise.